Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

     * The file ``/nfs/course/551-0132-00L/4_Alignment/homework/GCF_000005845.2_ASM584v2_cds_from_genomic.fna`` contains the nucleotide sequences for the genes of *Escherichia coli K12 MG1655*.
     * Find an example of a potential paralog or duplicated gene from this set.
 You will need to:

-      * Create a blast database from the file
+      * Copy the file to your home directory and create a blast database from the file
       * Use BLAST to query the file against itself

         * Use a suitable *-outfmt* argument to ensure you get tabular output